RubaZyada/RubaZyada/README.md

 ## 👩‍💻 About Me

-I'm a Computer Systems Engineering graduate passionate about mobile app development using Flutter.
-I love building real-world applications and continuously improving my skills.
+Flutter Developer passionate about building modern mobile applications.
+Currently focusing on integrating AI into mobile apps to create smart and interactive user experiences.
+Strong self-learner with a commitment to improving skills and building real-world projects.

 ---